volllly/rotz/README.md

 >     └── settings.json
 > ```

-The file `dot.yaml` contains information about how to install and update the application and where to link the dotfiles.
+The file `dot.yaml` contains information about how to install the application and where to link the dotfiles.

 ## `config.yaml`